tht/avr-structparser/README.md

 I highly recommend to use `jet pub -r …` to permanently push the configuration to MQTT. `avr-structparser` does not store the configuration when shut down so it has to be able to receive a complete set of configuration from MQTT while starting up.

-As soon as all the values are extracted they are published to MQTT (not yet implemented!).
+As soon as all the values are extracted they are published to MQTT.